-Ptosis Repair with an Eyelid Lift in New Jersey
+Ptosis Repair with an Eyelid Lift

 An eyelid lift is also used for ptosis repair.
 Ptosis is the medical term used for drooping.
 During an upper eyelid lift, Dr. Purewal can address uncontrollable drooping of the upper eyelid, thus, eliminating any vision problems resulting from the ptosis.

-What Issues Can a New Jersey Eyelid Lift Address?
+What Issues Can Eyelid Lift Address?

 An eyelid lift is used to rejuvenate the eyes by addressing sagging upper lids and removing the puffy bags that develop beneath the eyes.
 In addition, the lower eyelid skin is tightened.